SAP-archive/cloud-sdk-ios-samples/README.md

 ![SDK Folder](README-images/SDK-install-folderstructure.png)

+# Configuration
-3. Open the Xcode build settings of the sample app project and add the required frameworks using the '+' button.
+Open the Xcode build settings of the sample app project and add the required frameworks using the '+' button.

 ![Build Settings](README-images/SDK-install-add-frameworks.png)